mattm1346/Yogasstick/README.md

 **Map**

-Also on the schedule page, there is an interactive map from google maps (https://www.google.com/maps) to help the user locate the studio.
+Also on the schedule page, there is an interactive map from [Google Maps](https://www.google.com/maps) to help the user locate the studio.

 ![Map](assets/screenshots/map.png)